OPS-E2E-PPE/VBA-Docs/api/Outlook.TimeZone.DaylightDesignation.md

 ---
-title: TimeZone.DaylightDesignation Property (Outlook)
+title: TimeZone.DaylightDesignation property (Outlook)
 keywords: vbaol11.chm3283
 f1_keywords:
 - vbaol11.chm3283
-ms.prod: outlook
 api_name:
 - Outlook.TimeZone.DaylightDesignation
 ms.assetid: 22453788-fd70-78ad-6fac-a924cec650a5
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# TimeZone.DaylightDesignation Property (Outlook)
+# TimeZone.DaylightDesignation property (Outlook)

 Returns a **String** that identifies the time zone in daylight time.
 Read-only.

 ## Syntax

 _expression_. `DaylightDesignation`

-_expression_ A variable that represents a [TimeZone](./Outlook.TimeZone.md) object.
+_expression_ A variable that represents a [TimeZone](Outlook.TimeZone.md) object.

 ## Remarks

 This property is stored as the **Dlt** value for the time zone in the registry.

 ## See also